Shower: Structure and design

 Designs for shower facilities vary by location and purpose.
-There are free-standing showers, but also showers which are integrated into a bathtub.
-Showers are separated from the surrounding area through watertight curtains (shower curtain), sliding doors, or folding doors, or shower blinds, in order to protect the space from spraying water.
-Showers with a level entry wet room are becoming very popular, especially due to improvements in waterproofing systems and prefabricated components.
+There are free-standing showers, but also showers that are integrated into a bathtub.
+Showers are separated from the surrounding area through watertight curtains (shower curtain), sliding doors, or folding doors, or shower blinds, to protect the space from spraying water.
+Showers with a level entry wet room are becoming very popular, mainly due to improvements in waterproofing systems and prefabricated components.

 Places such as a swimming pool, a locker room, or a military facility have multiple showers.
 There may be communal shower rooms without divisions, or shower stalls (typically open at the top).
-Many types of showers are available, including complete shower units which are all encompassing showers that include the pan, walls, and often the shower head, as well as pieced together units in which the pan, shower head, and doors are purchased separately.
+Many types of showers are available, including complete shower units, which are all-encompassing showers that include the pan, walls, and often the shower head, as well as pieced-together units in which the pan, shower head, and doors are purchased separately.
 Each type of shower poses different installation issues.

 Installation

-Though the installation requirements of each of shower will differ, the installation of a shower in general requires the laying of several water transportation pipes, including a pipe for hot water and for cold water, and a drainage pipe.
-It is important that the wet areas of a bathroom be waterproof, and multiple layers of waterproofing can be employed.
+Though the installation requirements of each shower will differ, the installation of a shower in general requires the laying of several water transportation pipes, including a pipe for hot water and for cold water, and a drainage pipe.
+The wet areas of a bathroom must be waterproof, and multiple layers of waterproofing can be employed.
 Grout is used to fill gaps between tiles, but grout and tile setting materials are generally porous.
-Tiles are generally waterproof, though a shower pan must be installed beneath them as a safety to prevent water leakage.
-Thus small mosaic tiles offer less of a defense than large format tiles.
+Tiles are typically waterproof, though a shower pan must be installed beneath them as a safety precaution to prevent water leakage.
+Thus, small mosaic tiles offer less of a defense than large format tiles.
 Sub-tile waterproofing is important when tiles are being used.
-Best practice requires a waterproofing material to cover the walls and floor of the shower area that are then covered with tile, or in some countries with a sheet material like vinyl.
+Best practice requires a waterproofing material to cover the walls and floor of the shower area, that are then covered with tile, or in some countries with a sheet material like vinyl.